naofumi0115/PAV-Training/array.md

 |0 1 -4 0 4 | -7 |
 |-3 0 -1 0 -4 | -13 |

-4. Given an array with NxM elements, calculate the average, sum, min and max of elements in array
+4. (Easy) Given an array with NxM elements, calculate the average, sum, min and max of elements in array

 |   Input    | Average| Sum    | Min    | Max    |
 |------------|--------|--------|--------|--------|